 - Group Counseling - Small groups (typically 6 students or less) take place throughout the school year, with a broad range of topics.
 There are two general types of groups: skill-building and adjusting to life events.

 Skill-building groups focus on skills that directly help students to be successful in the classroom (social skills, emotional management, etc.),

 Life events groups are designed to provide an opportunity for students to express their feelings surrounding what's happening outside of school (such as the loss of a loved one, moving, parental divorce, etc.) in order to help them focus on learning when they're in the classroom.
 If you think your student would benefit from such a group, please contact me.

 - Classroom Guidance - At the primary school level, teachers spend a lot of time teaching non-academic skills such as social skills, building empathy, managing emotions, and solving problems.
-The counselor supports these efforts by providing classroom lessons and utilizing research-based resources such as Kelso's Choice (Discovery's framework for solving problems), The Second Step Program, and PBIS.
+The counselor supports these efforts by providing classroom lessons and utilizing research-based resources to further develop these skills.

 - Section 504 Coordination - Section 504 of the Rehabilitation Act of 1973 is a national law that protects qualified individuals with disabilities from discrimination based on their disability.
 Section 504 requires that school districts provide a Free Appropriate Public Education (FAPE) to qualified students in their jurisdictions who have a physical or mental impairment that substantially limits one or more major life activities.
 If you believe your student may require reasonable accommodations as outlined under section 504, contact the Counseling Office to discuss an evaluation for 504 services.
 You may also view the Section 504 Handbook online in both English and Spanish.